shenwei356/seqkit/README.md

 Format convert

-- `fa2tab`     covert FASTA to tabular format, and provide various information
+- `fa2tab`     covert FASTA to tabular format (and length/GC content/GC skew) to filter and sort
 - `tab2fa`     covert tabular format to FASTA format

 More